huc-m/PianoBG/README.md

 #### Usage
 There are two configuration files:
-* main configuration "PianoBG.conf", which must be in "~.config/PianoBG/";
+* main configuration "PianoBG.conf" which must be in "~.config/PianoBG/";
-* each tune has its own configuration, which is placed in the directory, mentioned in the "PianoBG.conf".
+* each tune has its own configuration which is placed in the directory mentioned in the "PianoBG.conf".

 The program is started as:
 ```